 On a whim, I decided to see if there was a way to get the RV there.
 And there was, thanks to our awesome friends at Marine Atlantic.
 Turns out, it is actually a very popular place for RVers with lots of great boondocking spots, campgrounds and easy-to-navigate roads.
 Logically, I became completely obsessed and decided we had to spend an entire month there during our travels through Atlantic Canada over the summer.

 Another worry of mine was what the heck we would do with the cat.
-She would not be a fan of staying in her carrier during that entire time.
+She would not be a fan of staying in her carrier during the entire ferry to Newfoundland.
 I was thankful to find out that she was allowed to stay in the RV and would be perfectly fine with a few cracked windows and plenty of food and water.
-Crisis averted!
+Crisis averted – Thanks Marine Atlantic!

-When our much-anticipated departure day arrived, we drove over to the North Sydney Marine Atlantic terminal from the nearby Walmart we had crashed at the night prior.
+When our much-anticipated departure day arrived, we drove over to the North Sydney Marine Atlantic terminal from the nearby Walmart we had crashed at the night prior in Nova Scotia.
 And we made sure to get there more than two hours early as required, in order to get checked in with no problems.

 All we had to do was shut off our propane tank before boarding and follow the instructions to park.
+Marine Atlantic employees would validate that the propane was off, and put a tag on it showing it was off for easy confirmation.
 I was also on try-not-to-panic duty.
 I had never been on a boat for that long before, and it made me very nervous.
 However, the perfect weather was helping lessen my stress by the minute.